rahul0705/rahul0705.github.io/README.md

 The browser suite runs in Chromium, Firefox, and WebKit before deployment.
 CI retains failure screenshots, traces, and the HTML report for 14 days.
 To run one engine locally, use `npm run test:e2e -- --project=webkit` (or `chromium` or `firefox`).

+After a successful deployment from `main`, a small Chromium smoke suite checks the deployed Pages URL without starting a local server.
+It checks homepage, resume, and article content, canonical metadata, loaded assets, and 390px mobile overflow, plus feed/export reachability and the custom 404 response.
+Failed checks retry twice and retain evidence for 14 days.
+A failure marks the workflow failed after publishing; it does not roll back the deployment.

+Run `DEPLOYMENT_URL=https://www.rahulmohandas.com npm run test:smoke` to check production, or `npm run test:smoke` to check the local production preview.
+These checks also run before deployment as part of the regular browser suite.